• Skip to content

 Parking by employees of a retail shop

-Car spaces designated for employees are exempt at the following shopping centres:
+A car space designated for employees at the following shopping centres:

 • Eastgate Shopping Centre